 Program Review (CC minutes)

 Program review is aligned with the College mission, and the process brings together key departmental data, including disaggregated student learning and achievement rates, productivity measures, course demand and scheduling data, degrees and certificates awarded, and progress towards the overall College completion goal.
-Program review includes the process of requesting resource, and the College has a participatory governance process for resource allocation.
+Program review includes the process of requesting resources to address program needs.
+RAC allocates resources through a process of prioritization, developed and assessed through the participatory governance process.
+(RAC allocation process)

-In addition to plans adopted through participatory governance meetings, College strategic plans drive innovative planning in divisions.
+In addition to plans adopted through participatory governance meetings, assessment and implementation of strategic plans drives innovative planning in divisions.
 The Student Equity and Student Success and Support Program (SSSP) plans prioritized faculty professional development in order to develop new approaches to increasing student achievement and closing equity gaps.
 Two summer Great Teachers’ Retreats provided professional development on topics including, acceleration, programs to address the needs of students of color, and First Time in College programs.
 (GTR agendas) From the objectives outlined in the strategic plans and their recommendations for professional development, interested faculty developed pilot programs in each of the noted areas.
-(Acceleration curriculum, FTIC program, Rise UP program) Individual mini-grants to try new ideas were funded.
-(SSEC mini-grant minutes) Data on the pilot programs are being gathered, which will inform additional planning agendas.
-(Acceleration data, FTIC data, Rise Up data) Program review is a fundamental element in most planning, including resource allocation, Strong Workforce proposals, and recommendations for hiring.
-(IELM process, Hiring prioritization, SW proposals) Planning at the College is directly linked to published strategic planning documents; however the College acknowledges that improvements in its planning processes will provide consistency and encourage additional planning and evaluation, which is addressed in the QFE (QFE).
+(Acceleration curriculum, FTIC program, Rise UP program) The SSEC funded individual mini-grants to try new ideas based on focus groups results.
+(SSEC mini-grant minutes) Pilot programs are being implemented and assessed, which will inform additional planning agendas.
+(Acceleration data, FTIC data, Rise Up data) Program review is a fundamental element in most planning processes, including resource allocation, Strong Workforce proposals, and recommendations for hiring.
+(IELM process, Hiring prioritization, SW proposals)

 Analysis and Evaluation:

 The process of institutional planning is an area where the institution is showing improvement but has not yet fully adopted the cycle of continuous quality improvement.
 Built into the Education Master Plan 2017-2021 are elements specifically designed to promote process, assessment, and accountability.
-(EMP Gaant chart, EMP annual progress report template, Role of EMP workgroup) The College has identified an Actionable Improvement Plan, building on the structures and processes adopted in the EMP to identify specific tasks that lead to the adoption of a comprehensive, cycle of planning, implementation, and evaluation.
+(EMP Gaant chart, EMP annual progress report template, Role of EMP workgroups) The College has identified an Actionable Improvement Plan, building on the structures and processes outlined in the EMP to identify specific tasks that lead to the adoption of a comprehensive, cycle of planning, implementation, and evaluation.
 A comprehensive cycle will be developed and approved by spring, 2018.

 Standard I: Mission, Academic Quality and Institutional Effectiveness, and Integrity